Home » Top Tips » Are hospitals still testing for COVID?

 We were testing routinely on asymptomatic patients, several times during the admission on all wards.

 Testing was also halted in prisons and detention centres, as well as in domestic abuse refuges and homelessness settings.
-However, symptomatic testing continues in all of high risk areas.
+However, symptomatic testing continues in high risk areas.